 The exact method to do this depends on where you’re hosting your network site, so I’ll consider two common scenarios:

 - Using cPanel – most shared hosting environments use this setup.

-- Using WPMU DEV Hosting – our custom dashboard which makes it much easier.
+- Using WPMU DEV Hosting – our custom dashboard makes it much easier.
 Most managed WordPress hosting providers have a similar setup.

 Adding a Domain Alias with cPanel

-Go to your hosting account’s cPanel Dashboard.
+Go to your hosting account’s cPanel dashboard.
 Here, look for an option called Alias or Parked Domains under the Domains section.

 In my example, I’ll use the Alias option.
 Your cPanel dashboard may instead have the Parked Domains option.
 They both refer to the same thing.
 Click it to get started.

 Create a New Alias by entering your subsite’s custom domain name and hitting the Add Domain button.

 Some web hosts automatically set up a redirection for any domain alias.
 You can confirm this by looking at the Redirects To column.
 In my case, there wasn’t any redirection set.